-Termination Due to Death or Disability Absent a Change in Control.
+Termination due to Death or Disability Absent a Change in Control.
 If Mr. Malik's employment was terminated on December 31, 2023 due to death or disability, he would have been entitled to full vesting of his unvested equity awards with any PRSUs vesting based on target performance.
 The estimated value of such equity vesting, assuming a December 31, 2023 termination, would have been \$19,813,115.
 Mr. Malik is not entitled to cash severance payments in connection with a termination of employment due to death or disability.

 Termination in Connection with a Change in Control.
-If Mr. Malik incurred a CIC Termination on December 31, 2023, he would have been entitled to a payment equal to two times the sum of his base salary and his target annual bonus in effect at the time of such termination, payable in equal periodic installments, twenty-four (24) months of continued health and other benefits, and full vesting of his unvested equity awards with any PRSUs vesting based on target performance.
-The estimated values of such payments and benefits, assuming a December 31, 2023 CIC Termination, would have been \$5,939,788 in respect of cash severance and other benefits and \$19,813,115 in respect of the vesting of his equity awards.
+If Mr. Malik incurred a CIC Termination on December 31, 2023, he would have been entitled to a payment equal to two times the sum of his base salary and his target annual bonus in effect at the time of such termination, payable in equal installments, twenty-four (24) months of continued health and other benefits, and full vesting of his unvested equity awards with any PRSUs vesting based on target performance.
+The estimated values of such payments and benefits, assuming a December 31, 2023 CIC Termination, would have been \$5,939,788, in respect of cash severance and other benefits and \$19,813,115, in respect of the vesting of his equity awards.

-As described above in "Leadership Transitions - Other Executive Transitions" on page 50, on October 20, 2023, Mr. Malik entered into a retirement and operating consulting agreement with Viatris pursuant to which he retired from the Company effective as of April 1, 2024.
-Mr. Malik's retirement and operating consulting agreement provided for a prorated annual bonus for 2024 based on actual Company performance, twenty-four (24) months of continued health and other benefits (the cost of which is approximately \$2,100 per month), after which he is entitled to participate in the Company's Supplemental Health Insurance Plan for certain retired executives, and that his currently outstanding equity awards will continue vesting during his service on the Board and as a consultant, subject to acceleration described above under "Termination Without Cause Absent a Change in Control" in the event that he is not nominated or re-elected to the Board, is involuntarily terminated as an operating consultant, or voluntarily resigns from the Board on or after the end of the term of office following the 2023 Annual General Meeting, subject to a release of claims and other customary conditions.
+As described above in "Leadership Transitions - Other Executive Transitions" on page 28, on October 20, 2023, Mr. Malik entered into a retirement and operating consulting agreement with Viatris pursuant to which he retired from the Company effective as of April 1, 2024.
+Mr. Malik's retirement and operating consulting agreement provided for a prorated annual bonus for 2024 based on actual Company performance, twenty-four (24) months of continued health and other benefits (the cost of which is approximately \$2,100 per month) and that his currently outstanding equity awards will continue vesting during his service on the Board and as a consultant, subject to acceleration described above under "Termination Without Cause Absent a Change in Control" in the event that he is not nominated or re-elected to the Board, is involuntarily terminated as an operating consultant, or voluntarily resigns from the Board on or after the end of the term of office following the 2023 Annual General Meeting, subject to a release of claims and other customary conditions.